JayCuthrell/fudge-org-eleventy-excellent/src/posts/zettelkasten-end-of-year-for-2023.md

 5. Commit to GitHub 🎉
 6. Await automated build at [Netlify](https://app.netlify.com/sites/fudge-org-eleventy-excellent/deploys) 🤖
 7. Await (or manually refresh) [RSS to Email](https://docs.buttondown.email/advanced-features/rss-to-email) powered by [Buttondown](https://docs.buttondown.email) 🤖
-   - My current process is [95% automated](https://docs.buttondown.email/advanced-features/automations) and 5% sweating the final details before I launch a thousand emails. 🤔
+   - My current process is [95% automated](https://docs.buttondown.email/advanced-features/automations) and 5% sweating the final details before I launch to thousands of subscribers. 🤔
    - When I refresh the RSS to Email, I am presented with a "Draft" in Buttondown. 🤓
    - I do a quick scan to make sure that what I intended is being imported as expected. 🧐
    - I hit send and hope for no unsubscribes as Buttondown handles delivery. 🤣